 The Hamsa is an open palm amulet that has various designs on the inside, most commonly that of an evil eye.
 It is popular throughout the Middle East and Africa, mostly in the Islamic and Jewish faith traditions.
 It is used as a sign of protection to ward off the evil eye.

-I hope this little blog post provides you with new insight into the Hamsa symbol–and if you have one of Zenned Out’s Hamsa pieces, I hope it provides you with great strength in the coming week!
+I hope this little blog post provides you with new insight into the Hamsa symbol–and if you have one of Zenned Out’s Hamsa charms, I hope it provides you with great strength throughout your days!

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.